Andrea-Bruno/AntiBruteForce/README.md

 # Anti Brute Force
-## Key derivation function for defense against brute force attacks
+## Key derivation function for defense against brute force attacks and protection from quantum computer attacks
 ## (Argon3 candidate)

 This Key derivation function software is proposed as a valid alternative to Argon2, focusing on the simplicity of the solution and the easy understanding of the mechanisms adopted.